Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Discussion

 \section{Discussion}

-Advancements in ExCMR technology are pivotal for enhancing the diagnosis and management of cardiovascular diseases.
-Specifically, ExCMR with in-magnet exercise allows dynamic monitoring of quantitative cardiac function during exercise, revealing functional impairments that are not apparent during resting cardiovascular exams.
+ExCMR with in-magnet exercise allows dynamic monitoring of cardiac function during exercise, revealing functional impairments that are not apparent during resting cardiovascular exams.
 Because breath-holding is generally not feasible during exercise, free-breathing RT imaging is often used to collect data.
-Technical challenges associated with ExCMR with in-magnet exercise include image quality degradation due to motion artifacts and limited spatial and temporal resolution.
+Technical challenges associated with imaging during exercise include image quality degradation due to motion artifacts and limited spatial and temporal resolution.
 In this work, we demonstrate the feasibility of in-magnet ExCMR for measuring biventricular cardiac function and hemodynamics during staged exercise in both healthy subjects and patients.